-The Company's stock-based equity awards include restricted stock awards and stock options that are granted to employees and consultants and accounted at fair value on the award grant date.
-Stock-based compensation expense is recognized over the awards' vesting period on a straight-line basis and recorded as either research and development or general and administrative expenses in the statements of operations and comprehensive (loss) income based on the function to which the related services are provided.
+The Company's stock-based equity awards include restricted stock awards, stock options and shares that will be issued under the Company's 2020 Employee Stock Purchase Plan ("ESPP").
+Stock-based compensation for awards that are granted to employees is accounted at fair value on the award grant date and the expense is recognized over the period the employee is required to provide service in exchange for the award, which is generally on a straight-line basis over the vesting period of the award.
+The expense is recorded in either research and development or general and administrative expenses in the statements of operations and comprehensive loss based on the function to which the related services are provided.
 Forfeitures are accounted for as they occur.